Kat Von D: “My Idea Of Beauty Is A Lot Different Than Most People’s”

 I think it is important to be able to take everything with a grain of salt, not just the haters, also the positive stuff too.
 Otherwise you a fall into a place where you start believing that there is such thing as „the best“… I mean, of course I appreciate kindness; it is amazing, I love that.
 But I wouldn’t want outside voices to dictate too much what creativity is.
 However, I have named certain shades after some of my followers because I love them and that’s me paying homage to them.
 But I am not one to really follow trends with the fans too much, it turns me off a little bit.
 However, the interaction with my followers makes me happy.
 I drive a lot of joy from being able to connect with people that I can relate to even if I don’t know them.

-“The only person that I really need to impress is myself and I have yet to do that.”– Kat Von D
+“The only person that I really need to impress is myself and I have yet to do that.”

-As a strong, independent female and artist you inspire many women around the world.
+As an independent female artist you inspire many women around the world.
 Does it motivate you to keep going or can it also be intimidating at times?

 You know that’s a great question.
 I don’t get intimidated by much.
 I think the only person that I really need to impress is myself and I have yet to do that.
 It’s not that I have low self-esteem and I do give myself credit that I do a great job and I do my best.
 But that’s the goal to always outdo yourself and get better.
 When I look at responses from followers at social media, they inspire me in a different way.
 There are times when I feel extremely alone.
 I love my solitude, but alone in a sense of thinking about animal rights or the things that really fucking matter.
 And you look outside and you have a world that is really backwards.
 But then you have this small group of people that understand and see the world the same way than you.
 Whether or not they are hurting too, but it makes you feel less alone on this planet.
 And that kind of support is so much better than somebody telling me that they love my lipstick.
 I think that’s one of the best parts about social media: It has brought people together that wouldn’t necessarily have been able to meet or inspire each other because we live on opposite sides of the planet.
 We are lucky in that sense.
 It outshines the negative.

-“You can be the most beautiful person and have a shit attitude and to me it’s very ugly.”– Kat Von D
+“You can be the most beautiful person and have a shit attitude and to me it’s very ugly.”

 What is your definition of beauty?